riyazrabbani/Virtual-CPU/README.md

 ## To view in GraphQL (SEPARATE TERMINAL)
 - uvicorn graphql_server:app --reload
-- Server will then run on http://127.0.0.1:<port>/graphql     where <port> is the port uvicorn selected
+- Server will then run on http://127.0.0.1:PORT/graphql     where PORT is the port uvicorn selected
 - Must have uvicorn, graphql, fastAPI installed.
 Make sure you are in another terminal than the CPP file

 ### Web API and Data Integration